 A brand is nothing without its symbols.
 Compared to written data, people have a much easier time recognizing and processing visual content.

 For a profile picture, you will certainly want to put your logo in.
 But keep in mind that the format of Instagram profile photo is not square, but more round.
 Once you upload the picture, double-check and make sure that it is displayed the way it should be.
+Alternatively, you can also create a profile picture cost-free with some online services.

 7. Compelling Content